wunderdogsw/clojureworkshop/README.md

 * Next create a new function in `db` to retrieve all rows from `urls` and use that as an input to the function created in previous bullet
 * With this input create a list of short urls to their respective full urls and make them clickable links
     * Put the list under the form

+### Step 15 - Poor man's form validation
+* Change the `/new` route to work with browsers
+* On success redirect back to `"/"`
+* On error redirect to `"/"` but with a get parameter that is the input
+* Change the `"/"` to handle the URL parameter.
+You can access the parameter with destructuring `{{invalidurl :invalidurl} :params}`
+* Add optional error element with some nice message, set the value into the input and add some styles for the error message
+* Test can be checking that status is 302 and response headers Location contains the URL parameter

+# All done!